syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 ![Selection restriction in timeslots in WPF Scheduler](DaysView_Images/adding-Datebasis_Recurringtimeregion.png)

 ### Recurrence exception dates
-You can delete any of occurrence that is an exception from the recurrence pattern time region by using the [RecurrenceExceptionDates](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_RecurrenceExceptionDates) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#properties).
+Delete any of the occurrence that is an exception from the recurrence pattern time region by using the [RecurrenceExceptionDates](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_RecurrenceExceptionDates) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#properties).
 The deleted occurrence date will be considered as a recurrence exception date.
 {% tabs %}
 {% highlight c# %}
 Schedule.ViewType = SchedulerViewType.Week;